officialrajdeepsingh/awesome-nextjs/README.md

 - [Flowrift](https://flowrift.com/c/banner): Flowrift is a free open-source tailwind CSS-based component library.
 It provides different category components for the website.
 - [Tailwind UI kit](https://tailwinduikit.com/): The tailwind UI kit offers an extensive list of inbuilt components.
 In the free plan tailwind, the UI kit provides only 250 components; in the paid plan, you access all components and templates for a lifetime.
 - [Tailwind-kit](https://www.tailwind-kit.com/): The tailwind kit provides access to over 250 free tailwinds CSS-based components.
-- [Wickedblocks](https://wickedblocks.dev/): Wickedblocks provide a free 120 fully responsive tailwind CSS-based component, and All component comes ready to copy and paste into your Tailwind projects.
+- [Wickedblocks](https://wickedblocks.dev/ ): Wickedblocks provide a free 120 fully responsive tailwind CSS-based component, and all components come ready to copy and paste into your Tailwind projects.
 - [Tailus](https://tailus.io/): Tailus provides a list of UI components and templates built on tailwind CSS.
 Tailus components offer a rich and modern UI experience.
 - [Tailgrids](https://tailgrids.com/): Tailgrids provides a variety of 500+ components, blocks, sections, and templates built on tailwind CSS.
 - [Kutty](https://kutty.netlify.app/): Kutty is based on reusable tailwind CSS components and adds component interaction with alpine.js.